Treatment For Klonopin (Clonazepam) Addiction

 Typically, the longer someone has been using Klonopin, the longer their stay in rehab.
 Singer and songwriter Stevie Nicks spent 47 days at the Betty Ford Center for her Klonopin addiction.
 One person who recovered from their Klonopin addiction reported needing more than 90 days in inpatient rehab to break her addiction.

 Not all inpatient rehabs offer the same treatment.
 Some might put a stronger focus on the 12 steps while others rely on counseling techniques like dialectical behavioral therapy.
 Klonopin users looking into rehab should make sure to research what each treatment center has to offer.
+It is important to call a treatment center and request an evaluation to determine the appropriate level of care based on the individual’s needs.

 Some common treatments used in inpatient rehabs include: